Clark Homestead

-The Clark Homestead is a historic house on Madley Road in Lebanon, Connecticut.
-Built c.
-1708, it is believed to be Lebanon's oldest building.
+The Clark Homestead is a historic house on Madley Road in Lebanon, Connecticut, built around 1708.
+It is believed to be Lebanon's oldest building.
 It was owned in the late 18th century by James Clark, a veteran of the American Revolutionary War.
 The house was listed on the National Register of Historic Places on December 1, 1978.

 Description and history

-The Clark Homestead is located about 1 mi south of the village center of Lebanon, on 5 rural acres at the junction of Madley and Goshen Hill Roads.
-It is a 2 1/2-story wood-frame structure, five bays wide, with a side-gable roof, large central chimney, clapboarded exterior, and rear leanto section giving it a classic New England saltbox appearance.
-An ell, added in the 19th century, extends to the rear.
+The Clark Homestead is located about 1 mi south of the village center of Lebanon, on five rural acres at the junction of Madley and Goshen Hill Roads.
+It is a 2 1/2-story wood-frame structure, five bays wide, with a side-gable roof, large central chimney, clapboarded exterior, and rear lean-to section giving it a classic New England saltbox appearance.
+An ell was added in the 19th century which extends to the rear.
 The entrance is at the center of the front facade, with a seven-light transom window and architrave above.
 The interior follows a typical central chimney plan, with a narrow winding staircase in the entry vestibule and parlor spaces to either side.
 The north bedroom in particular has a fine fireplace surround with fluted pilasters.

-The land the house stands on is a remnant of 100 acre purchased in 1700 by Daniel Clark.
-His grandson Moses was given the land in 1708, and built the oldest portion of this house soon afterward.
-That portion included the central chimney and three bays; it was widened and extended about 1750, probably by Moses's son James, making it five bays wide and adding the leanto.
-James Clark was a veteran of the American Revolutionary War, serving at the Battle of Bunker Hill, Battle of White Plains, and other engagements.
-He lived to the age of 95, and attended the dedication of the Bunker Hill Monument.
+The land is a remnant of 100 acre purchased in 1700 by Daniel Clark.
+His grandson Moses was given the land in 1708, and he built the oldest portion of this house soon afterward.
+That portion included the central chimney and three bays; it was widened and extended about 1750, probably by Moses's son James, making it five bays wide and adding the lean-to.
+James Clark was a veteran of the American Revolutionary War, serving at the Battle of Bunker Hill, the Battle of White Plains, and other engagements.
+He lived to age 95 and attended the dedication of the Bunker Hill Monument.